NodEm9/npl-project4/README.md

                                                 Udacity Nano-Degress Natural Language Processing app

-This web application is build on javascript, express, html and bundle with webpack.
+This web application is build on javascript, express, nodejs and bundle with webpack.
 >>>>>>> 5dc490c204aa76d7da18ccd2ae5a895750eff6e0

 The app uses express server with nodejs to make an http request call to fetch meaningCloud Sentiment Analysis API and runs only on local server.